• Skip to primary navigation

 Store this mousse in an airtight container in the fridge for up to 7 days.

-You could also freeze this mousse in an airtight container for up to 6 months.
-Once you let it thaw whip it again with a hand mixer or standing mixer to make it light and fluffy again.
+You can also freeze this mousse in an airtight container for up to 6 months.
+Once you let it thaw, whip it again with a hand mixer or standing mixer to make it light and fluffy.

 Two jars filled with pumpkin mousse and topped with whipped cream and chocolate chips.